 Many individuals concerned about their scars and mistake the origin of the PIH.
 Flat dark spots can be a result of inflammation under the skin or an insect bite.

-There are several treatments to manage PIH, sometimes a combination of topical creams, chemical peels as well as laser pigmentation removal.
+There are several approaches to manage PIH, sometimes a combination of topical creams, chemical peels as well as PICOPULSE™.

 How many sessions are needed?